Tonawanda Community Air Quality Study

 More details about the benzene results

 - The benzene concentrations found in the Study varied greatly across the community.
-The highest concentration was found at the Grand Island Boulevard Industrial monitor adjacent to the industrial site.
+The highest concentration was found at the Grand Island Boulevard Industrial (GIBI) monitor adjacent to the industrial site.
 The benzene concentrations found at the Sheridan Park Water Tower (SPWT) and Beaver Island State Park (BISP) monitors, both in residential neighborhoods, were similar to outdoor air concentrations found in the New York City area.
 The Brookside Terrace Residential Site (BTRS) monitor in a residential neighborhood measured benzene concentrations slightly higher than concentrations found in New York City area.

 - In 2008 and 2009, DEC increased compliance inspections of all air pollution sources within the Study community and also has inspected additional sources outside the Study area.
 These inspections have focused on known facilities releasing benzene and other air toxics.

 - Specifically in April 2009, the EPA and DEC conducted a comprehensive compliance inspection of TCC.
 Civil enforcement actions were issued to TCC for violations of the Clean Air Act, the Clean Water Act, and the Resource Conservation and Recovery Act.
 Through the enforcement actions, the agencies are continuing efforts to further reduce emissions from the TCC facility.
 The emission reductions that have already occurred have resulted in reduced ambient air concentrations of air toxics which are outlined in the full Study report and periodic community updates that are available through the links on this DEC web site.
 See Tonawanda Community Air Quality - Status Report, December 2016, Tonawanda Coke Corporation - Injunction Relief Actions

 - Additionally, in December 2009, the US Attorney's Office for the Western District of NY led federal investigators on a raid of TCC and subsequently commenced a criminal action against TCC.